 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: You must provide one of the following identification numbers: Alaska Driver's License or Alaska State ID.
 If you do not have an Alaska Driver's License or Alaska State ID number, you must provide the last four digits of your Social Security number.
 If you do not have any of these identification numbers, please write "NONE" on the form.
 A unique identifying number will be assigned to you for voter registration purposes.
 This information is kept confidential.
 Having this information assists in maintaining your voter record and may assist in verifying your identity (Title 15 of the Alaska Statutes).

-- Box 7 - Choice of Party: Alaska does NOT require that you register with a party to participate in partisan primary elections.
+- Box 7 - Choice of Party: Alaska does NOT require that you register with a party to participate in primary elections.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.

-- Review the "Who can vote?" section above and check that you're eligible.
+- Review the "Who can register to vote?" section above and check that you're eligible.

 - Sign the form.